 About The Author

 RameshRao Kulkarni is a Data Architect at Ducen, with expertise in master data management and machine learning.
-In his 15 years of experience, he has delivered hugely successful data projects in master data management, BI, data governance, and CRM products for various sectors.
+In his 15 years of experience, he has delivered hugely successful data projects in master data management, BI, data governance, and CRM products for Telecom, Banking, Insurance and manufacturing sectors.

 The Ducen blog is a platform for challenging your perspectives and intelligence.
 It is a way for us to keep learning and to share that knowledge to our industry.
 Improve your industry intelligence with DucenIQ.